Boundary conditions

 ExtrapolationBC{P}P-th order one-sided polynomial extrapolation

-ExtrapolationBC{P} uses the P nearest interior cells to build a degree P-1 polynomial and extrapolates it into the ghost region.
-Higher P gives smoother outflow at the cost of a wider stencil.
+ExtrapolationBC{P} uses the P+1 nearest interior cells to build a degree-P polynomial and extrapolates it into the ghost region; higher P gives smoother outflow at the cost of a wider stencil.

-When constructing a level-set equation, you can pass up to $2^d$ boundary conditions, where $d$ is the dimension of the space.
-The following convention is followed:
+When constructing a level-set equation you can pass up to $2d$ boundary conditions, one per face, where $d$ is the dimension.
+The convention is:

-• if you pass a single boundary condition, it is applied to all $2^d$ boundaries
+• a single boundary condition is applied to all $2d$ faces;

-• bcs[i] is a single boundary condition, in which case it is applied to both boundaries in the $i$-th direction
+• a single condition, applied to both faces of direction i, or

-• bcs[i] is a tuple of two boundary conditions, in which case the first element is applied to the lower/left boundary and the second element to the upper/right boundary
+• a tuple (lo, hi) of two conditions, applied to the lower/left and upper/right face.

 using LevelSetMethods, GLMakie